chocolaaaaate/vidly-demoapp/README.md

-# vidly-demoapp
+# Vidly
-A demo ASP.NET MVC app
+An ASP.NET MVC project by me.